 A side salad goes great with this dish.
 Or if you're in the mood for something warm, roast some veggies.
 I really love roasted asparagus, Brussels sprouts or broccoli with this pasta dish.

 Creamy Shrimp Scampi

-- 8 oz spaghetti noodles or linguine pasta
+- 8 oz angel hair, spaghetti or linguine pasta

 - 12 oz frozen raw shrimp